In person at Jefferson Lab with a hybrid component.

-With support from the United States Department of Energy (DOE) and Jefferson Science Associates (JSA), lectures at the 37th Annual Hampton University Graduate Studies (HUGS) Program at Jefferson Lab are scheduled to run from Tuesday, May 31 to Friday, June 17, 2022.
-Students will arrive on Monday, May 30 and depart on Saturday, June 18.
+With support from the United States Department of Energy (DOE) and Jefferson Science Associates (JSA), lectures at the 38th Annual Hampton University Graduate Studies (HUGS) Program at Jefferson Lab are scheduled to run from Tuesday, May 30 to Friday, June 16, 2023.
+In-person students will arrive at Jefferson Lab on Monday, May 29 and depart on Saturday, June 17.

 Please note: All Jefferson Lab visitors are still required to arrive with proof of vaccination or a negative test result before they will be admitted on site.
 In the event of a COVID resurgence with elevated regional contagion risk as determined by the CDC, the school may become fully virtual, like last year, or be canceled.
 Please, keep an eye on this website for such an announcement.
 Accepted students will also be notified directly.